 It’s about time for a dessert around here, don’t you think?
-How about an individually-sized lemon cake that’s equal parts sweet, tart, creamy, and spongy?
+How about an individually-sized Meyer lemon pudding cake that’s equal parts sweet, tart, creamy, and spongy?
 Still not convinced?
 Then scroll on down and check out those layers.
 They form on their own, you know.

 It’s true.
 With just a handful of ingredients and a little patience while you whip egg whites (and wait for the cakes to bake and cool), you can have your very own little cake.
 Only, as it bakes, this cake forms a middle layer of light, airy pudding and top that looks and tastes like smooth lemon curd.
 It’s every bit as perfect as it sounds.

 My sister, one of those people who will always choose lemon over chocolate, would love these cakes.
 She is a huge fan of my lemon bars already.
 But today’s her birthday and birthdays mean cake, right?
 I think so.
 So Taylor, I hope you have a fabulous birthday.
 I can’t wait to make these for you when I see you soon.
 You’ll get your very own personal lemon cake, but no squishing the pudding through your teeth.
 It might be your birthday but I’m still the bossy big sister.
 Always have been, always will be.

 With three layers of fluffy cake, airy pudding, and bright lemon curd, these Meyer lemon pudding cakes are sure to bring a smile to your face.